dbisUnibas/crowdtangle-datacollection/README.md

 This request would download images and posts since the 31st of December, 2021.

-### Download images in time intervals every N days
+### Download images and posts in time intervals every N days

 `python3 apirequest.py [-f|-i] -o "listIds="<someListID>" -t <time_interval_days>`